rara-social/rara-protocol/README.md

 * Enable personal expression through NFT-backed reactions; and
 * Create public, composable curation data.

-This project is the implementation of RARA's protocol.
+This project is the implementation of RARA's protocol as further detailed in our [documentation](https://docs.rara.social/).

 ## Hardhat commands